We’re better together.

-Autism West is incredibly grateful to have the support of a wonderful team of volunteer Ambassadors from all walks of life who give their time and talent to help promote Autism West and raise awareness, and acceptance, about autism in the community.
+Autism West is grateful to have the support of a wonderful team of volunteer Ambassadors from all walks of life who give their time and talent to help promote Autism West and raise awareness, and acceptance, about autism in the community.

-Whether they’re speaking at a community event, engaging with our members and supporters, helping us fundraise, or appear in the media, they make a valuable contribution to our mission to improve the lives of young Western Australians with autism, enabling them to connect successfully with others and the world around them.
+Whether they’re speaking at a community event, engaging with our members and supporters, helping us fundraise, or appearing in the media, they make a valuable contribution to our mission to improve the lives of young Western Australians with autism, enabling them to connect successfully with others and the world around them.

 Professor Lyn Beazley, AO FTSE

 After graduating from Oxford and Edinburgh Universities, Professor Beazley built an internationally renowned research team in Neuroscience that focused on recovery from brain damage, much of her investigations undertaken as Winthrop Professor at The University of Western Australia.
 Currently Lyn is the Sir Walter Murdoch Professor of Science at Murdoch University.

 As Chief Scientist of Western Australia from 2006 to 2013, Professor Beazley advised the Western Australian Government on science, innovation and technology as well as fulfilling the role of science ambassador locally, nationally and internationally.
 Professor Beazley has received many honours during her career in recognition of both her professional achievements and her commitment to philanthropy.
 These have included the Officer of the Order of Australia, the Governor’s Award for Giving, WA Australian of the Year for 2015.
 She is a Fellow of the Australian Academy of Technological Sciences and Engineering and of the College of Educators.
 Professor Beazley has also been inducted into the inaugural Western Australian Women’s Hall of Fame and is a Companion of the Institute of Engineers.